Franklin-Dev/LayoutSheet/README.md

 Key Highlights : Transparent Background , No fixed width/hight and accepts many components such as card view and arrangements

 Changes in v3
-\n Cancel option has been fixed
+Cancel option has been fixed
-:Modified the height to allow to be read in percentages for responsive :Border radius added to dialog
+Modified the height to allow to be read in percentages for responsive Border radius added to dialog

 NOTE : Republishing this extension without giving link of the repo is prohibited